 ABOUT ME…

-Hi, I’m Kirsty — a lifelong dog lover with over 20 years of personal dog ownership experience.
-I was lucky enough to grow up surrounded by dogs, and they’ve been an important part of my life ever since.
-Over the years, I’ve walked and cared for dogs of all breeds, sizes, ages, and personalities — including Border Collies, German Shepherds, Cockapoos, Golden Retrievers, Romanian rescues, Chihuahuas, and my current two: a pair of very energetic Belgian Malinois who definitely keep me on my toes!
-You’ll often see me out and about in Blaxton with Evie and Addie — I love being outside and always enjoy meeting other dogs (and their humans!).
+Hi, I’m Kirsty — a lifelong dog lover with over 20 years of hands-on experience.
+I was fortunate to grow up surrounded by dogs, and they have always been an important part of my life.
+Over the years, I have walked and cared for dogs of all breeds, sizes, ages, and temperaments, including Spaniels, Border Collies, German Shepherds, Cockapoos, Golden Retrievers, Romanian rescues, and Chihuahuas.
+I currently share my life with three dogs: a pair of very energetic Belgian Malinois and a Malinois–German Shepherd cross.
+You will often see me out and about in Blaxton or Finningley with them, as I love being outdoors and enjoy meeting other dogs and their humans.

 My passion for dogs goes far beyond daily care.
-I hold a Level 5 Diploma in Canine Behaviour Practice, where I studied canine communication, stress signals, behaviour modification techniques, and how to support dogs with complex needs such as anxiety, reactivity, or trauma.
+I hold a Level 5 Diploma for Canine Behaviour Practitioners, where I studied canine communication, stress signals, behaviour modification techniques, and how to support dogs with complex needs such as anxiety, reactivity, or trauma.
 I also hold a Level 3 Diploma in Canine Care, Behaviour & Welfare, along with certification in Canine First Aid.

 I’m a long-term volunteer at a local dog rescue centre, where I support a wide variety of dogs — including nervous newcomers, long-term residents, and those working through behavioural challenges.
 My role includes providing enrichment, exercise, play, and building trust with dogs who may have never known a safe home.
 These experiences have shown me how to support dogs at their own pace, helping them feel more secure, confident, and understood.